shrimple-tech/action_policy-graphiti/README.md

   include ActionPolicy::Graphiti::Behaviour

   authorize_create to: :manage_but_not_destroy?
-  authorize_update with: "TestExplicitPolicy", to: :manage_but_not_destroy?
+  authorize_update with: 'TestExplicitPolicy', to: :manage_but_not_destroy?
   authorize_destroy
 end
 ```